Law enforcement in the United States: Vehicles

 Police use a wide range of vehicles in their duties.
 Police vehicles are used for patrol, responses, and pursuits, and generally carry much of an officer's equipment, including communication devices and tools.
 Police vehicles in the United States have traditionally been sedans produced by the Big Three (Ford, General Motors, Stellantis), though SUVs, crossovers, pickup trucks, station wagons, and a wide variety of other vehicles have seen use among police departments historically and presently, in both standard and specialized roles.

+Apart from cars, law enforcement also rely on helicopters, and small fixed-wing aircraft, for a variety of functions including: observational support, search and rescue, vehicle pursuits, and transportation of personnel.
+Additionally, boats and other watercraft are used for patrolling bodies of water, water rescue operations, enforcement of fish and game laws, and securing locations such as sea ports.

 Firearms

 All police officers in the United States carry firearms while on duty and usually carry a handgun at minimum.
 Many are also required to be armed off-duty, and are often required to have a concealable off-duty handgun.
 Among the most common sidearms are models produced by Glock, Smith & Wesson, SIG Sauer, Beretta, and Heckler & Koch, usually in 9mm, .40 S&W, .357 SIG, or .45 ACP.

 Until the late 1980s and early 1990s, most American police officers carried revolvers, typically in .38 Special or .357 Magnum calibers, as their primary duty weapons.
 At the time, Smith & Wesson, Colt, Ruger, and Taurus models were popular with police officers, the most popular being .38 caliber revolvers produced by Smith & Wesson or Colt.
 Since then, most agencies have switched to semi-automatic pistols due to their higher stopping power, higher rate of fire, and greater magazine capacity.
 Historic events influencing the switch to pistols by police included the 1980 Norco shootout, the 1986 FBI Miami shootout, and the 1997 North Hollywood shootout.

 Some police departments allow qualified officers to carry shotguns, semi-automatic rifles, or (very rarely) submachine guns in their vehicles for additional firepower.
-These are typically intended to be used when their use would be necessary or ideal compared to handguns, such as when confronting an armed or armored suspect, or when a handgun would not provide the range, accuracy, or rate of fire required for the situation, such as when engaging a suspect from a distance or in close-quarters combat.
+These are typically intended to be used when their use would be necessary or ideal compared to handguns, such as when confronting a visibly armed or armored suspect, or when a handgun would not provide the range, accuracy, or rate of fire required for the situation, such as when engaging a suspect from a distance or in close-quarters combat.